 Before publication, the draft report is shared with the company to check for factual errors and information the company considers confidential.

 The joint report will be complemented with national details when required and used for national decisions on pricing and reimbursement and can also be used for price negotiations on national or Nordic level.

 Selection of assessment topics

-The actual FINOSE assessment process requires the company’s consent for data sharing.
-For this reason, the selection of potential topics is based on companies’ expression of interest.
-The decision to launch a FINOSE assessment is made based on common interests of Fimea, NoMA and TLV, taking into account national measures already taken on the topic in question.
+The FINOSE assessment process requires the company’s consent for data sharing.
+The decision to initiate a FINOSE assessment is based on an agreement between the company and the assessing agencies.

-All kinds of pharmaceuticals can be submitted to FINOSE.
+All kinds of medicinal products can be submitted to FINOSE for assessment.
 Nevertheless, it should be noted that in case of an out-patient product in Finland, the FINOSE assessment cannot replace the normal process for pricing and reimbursement.
 For confirmation of reimbursement and a reasonable wholesale price of an out-patient product in Finland, the company must submit an application to the Pharmaceutical Pricing Board as per usual.

 Read more about which products are prioritised in FINOSE here.